nikjg3/Nikolas/docs/Quick_Start.md

 ## With your IDE

 1. Open the project in your IDE (e.g. IntelliJ IDEA)
+1. Set the project as Maven project
 1. Prepare the Database: Run  Using your IDE's "Run Java application", run `app.dao.DBMigrate` (located in `src/main/java/app/dao/DBMigrate.java`)
 1. Using your IDE's "Run Java application", run `app.App` (located in `src/main/java/app/App.java`)
-1. Set the project as Maven project
-1. Click on Maven on left bar, and select Execute maven goal, insert `mvn flyway:migrate`
 1. Go to http://localhost:7000
 1. Happy Coding!